noiseprotocol/noise_spec/noise.md

 transport message consists solely of an encrypted payload.

 All Noise messages are assumed to be 65535 bytes in length or less.
-This allows safe streaming decryption, simplifies testing, and allows 16-bit length fields.
+This allows safe streaming decryption and 16-bit length fields.

 2.2.
 Key agreement
 -------------------